aptivator/suffixer/docs/algorithm-description.md

 }
 ```

-Suppose that suffixes of the new word `clean` need to be added to the tree.
+Suppose that the suffixes of the new word `clean` need to be added to the tree.
 Checking
 the word against the structure would reveal that `clean` is wholly subsumed within the
 root node's `c`-edge.
 The insertion information would be as follows.  `leavesToAdd`
 is `5`, because 5 characters matched against the tree.  `unmatchedCh` is `undefined`.